 I try to respond to all of the messages I receive, especially well-crafted and thoughtful e-mails.
-To increase your chances of a response, please be as specific as possible with any requests or questions (and show that you’re a human, not a bot or an SEO marketer).
+To increase your chances of a response:

 I often ignore publicity pitches because they don’t reflect a good understanding of what gets posted on this site.
 For example, I never write book reviews, so don’t ask.
 However, I love to excerpt books on writing and publishing, especially if I’m choosing the excerpt.

-I am happy to offer scheduled (paid) video chats via Google Helpouts.
+I offer scheduled (paid) video chats via Google Helpouts.
 If you want specific and personal advice on whatever publishing challenges you face, this is the best way to get my help.

 General advice—or the kind you get for free